Apple Watch

 ### Mid-stride, mid-workout

-Pair with [Custom Instructions](/user-guides/custom-instructions) to shape mid-run rambles into something you can act on.
+Pair with [Writing Style](/user-guides/custom-instructions) to shape mid-run rambles into something you can act on.

 ### Hands full at home